ludvi025/csci1133/README.md

 what version of the grading scripts they are using, regardless of which directory they are in.

+The `grade_homework` script will fail to execute if this has not been run at least once since the initial `git clone`.

 ### Usage:

     python update_version.py